collectiveaccess/ProvidenceDocs/_source/usermanual/manage.rst

 Once the desired fields have been added, save the form.
 To test the search form, navigate to the appropriate find page and select the form from the drop-down, then enter search criteria and click on the “search” button.

 **Saved Searches**
 Searches for any record can be saved by clicking the “Save Search” link in Basic Search forms or using the “Save search as” form within Advanced Search forms.
-You can view, delete and execute your saved searches in Manage > My Search Tools > Saved Searches.
+You can view, delete and execute your saved searches in *Manage > My Search Tools > Saved Searches*.

 User Generated Content
 ----------------------

 User generated content is tags and comments submitted through the CollectiveAccess front-end component, Pawtucket.
-These public contributions are reviewed and moderated by navigating to Manage > User Generated Content.
+These public contributions are reviewed and moderated by navigating to *Manage > User Generated Content*.

 **Comments**
 Comments are accessed through the Moderate and Search tabs.
 If your system is configured to require moderation of user generated content before it is published to your Pawtucket-based front-end website, comments requiring moderation will be listed in the Moderate section.
 The comment, author, date and title of the record commented on are listed for review.
 Multiple comments can be selected using checkboxes and approved or deleted.